 When is Celebrate Shelter Pets Day?

-Celebrate Shelter Pets Day is observed every December 5.
+Celebrate Shelter Pets Day is observed the first Thursday after Thanksgiving.
 This pet holiday began in 2010 as a joint project by the Humane Society of the United States (HSUS) and Maddie’s Fund as a day for people who have adopted pets to share photos on social media.

 First called Shelter Pets Take Over Facebook Day, the day was invented as a fun way for people to show their adopted pets–which would then hopefully encourage more people to consider pet adoption.